 First things first, you have to focus on the outside.
 While it doesn't really affect the food if the outside of your pan looks a little worn in, it does make the pan look pretty if you plan on using the dutch oven as a serving dish.

-To combat those pesky spills of tomato sauce and caramel, make a paste of baking soda and water and scrub the outside with a scotch-brite pad.
+To combat those pesky spills of tomato sauce and caramel, make a paste of baking soda and warm water and scrub the outside with a scotch-brite pad.
 While it may be tempting to use your steel wool, it's too abrasive for the enamel and will leave ugly scratches

 2. The power isn't in the scrub.